emirceyani/emirceyani.github.io/index.md

 <div class="intro-section">
   <p class="lead-text">
     I am a Ph.D.
-Candidate in Electrical & Computer Engineering at the Universoty of Southern California, working with <a href="https://www.avestimehr.com/" target="_blank">Prof. Salman Avestimehr</a>.
+Candidate in Electrical & Computer Engineering at the University of Southern California, working with <a href="https://www.avestimehr.com/" target="_blank">Prof. Salman Avestimehr</a>.
 My research focuses on the intersection of federated learning and graph generative models, and AI4Science.
 Recently, I have a keen interest in  <a href="https://www.youtube.com/watch?v=o0Ju9NQa5Ko" target="_blank">generative flow networks</a>.
 I have been selected as a 2025 North America Finalist at <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2025-north-america" target="_blank">the Qualcomm Innovation Fellowship</a>.
   </p>

  <div class="highlight-box">